dshuld/startup/README.md

 I learned about how to format elements in placing them on separate or similar lines, and I also learned about being more consistent in my GitHub commits.
 ## CSS Practice
 Animations are nice to add small effects, but there are probably better ways to add complex effects using JavaScript
+## Simon CSS
+Positioning was probably the most difficult part of the CSS, so it would be worth taking the time to practice with it.
+Otherwise, I learned about nesting divs in order to apply the properties I want with certain selectors.
+I also learned more about implemetning bootstrap selectors.